 I read the sign.
 Which way shall I go?

 A voice says: You would not have doubted so

 Says: At twenty you wished you had never been born.

-In response to the first voice there is a second, this one replies calmly and”scorn[fully]” to the first.
-It reminds the speaker’s that at twenty he “wished” he had “never been born.”
-Youth does not guarantee that one’s life is better, there are any number of things that can be wrong at any age.
+In response to the first voice, there is a second, this one replies calmly and”scorn[fully]” to the first.
+It reminds the speaker that at twenty he “wished” he had “never been born.”
+Youth does not guarantee that one’s life is better, there is any number of things that can be wrong at any age.

 One hazel lost a leaf of gold

 From a tuft at the tip, when the first voice told

 The other he wished to know what ’twould be

 To be sixty by this same post.
 “You shall see,”

 He laughed—and I had to join his laughter—